 A pregnant dog should have a whelping box, which is a secure place where she can birth her puppies.
-A whelping box helps the mother stay calm and it also keeps the puppies from getting lost or scattered.
+A whelping box helps the mother stay calm.
+It also stops the puppies from getting lost or scattered.

-Choose a cardboard box.
-The cardboard box should be large enough that your dog can lie comfortably while stretched on her side, but no larger.
-Ideally, the box should feel like a den to her, where she will feel enclosed and safe.
+Choose a cardboard box to use for the whelping box.
+The cardboard box should be large enough that your dog can lie comfortably while stretched on her side but no larger.
+Ideally, the box should feel like a den, where she will feel enclosed and safe.